Our Team

 Tanya holds both a Master’s degree in Organizational Leadership and a BA in Ministry Leadership from Williamson College in Franklin, TN .

-Amin Bell
+Amin Bradley

 Wellness Facilitator